simon-alpaca/options_wheel/README.md

 ### Notes

+* **Account state matters**: This strategy assumes full control of the account — all positions are expected to be managed by this script.
+For best results, start with a clean account (e.g. by using the `--fresh-start` flag).
+* **One contract per symbol**: To simplify risk management, this implementation trades only one contract at a time per symbol.
+You can modify this logic in `core/strategy.py` to suit more advanced use cases.
 * The **user agent** for API calls defaults to `OPTIONS-WHEEL` to help Alpaca track usage of runnable algos and improve user experience.
 You can opt out by adjusting the `USER_AGENT` variable in `core/user_agent_mixin.py` — though we kindly hope you’ll keep it enabled to support ongoing improvements.
-* **Account state matters**: This strategy assumes full control of the account — all positions are expected to be managed by this script.
-For best results, start with a clean account or one dedicated to this strategy.
-* **One contract per symbol**: To simplify risk management, this implementation trades only one contract at a time per symbol.
-You can modify this logic in `core/strategy` to suit more advanced use cases.
-* **Want to customize the strategy?** The `core/strategy` module is a great place to start exploring and modifying the logic.
+* **Want to customize the strategy?** The `core/strategy.py` module is a great place to start exploring and modifying the logic.

 ---